To read about working here, see Teaching English in Australia.

 (very general information, which girl do we mean, it could be one of many)

 (more descriptive information, I’ve narrowed it down a bit)

 (precise information, we both know who Sue is so we know exactly the girl we’re talking about)

 As with people, when we talk about a place which does not have a name, we use a common noun; if it has a name we use a proper noun.

 Wandsworth Prison, St Guy’s Hospital, The White House

-Proper nouns always begin with a capital letter, no matter where they are in a sentence.
+Proper nouns always begin with a

 Queen Victoria, Cleopatra, Buddha, London, Australia, Mars, Asia, Freddie Kruger